 Wm.
 Bryan Paul is a doctoral candidate and graduate teaching assistant in the Department of Communication at the University of Missouri.
-In addition to teaching, Bryan serves as a Political Communication Institute (PCI) research associate, the department's Director of Undergraduate Studies assistant, and the Graduate Professional Council (GPC) Secretary.
+In addition to teaching, Bryan serves as a Political Communication Institute (PCI) research associate.

 Bryan earned his master’s degree from Southern Utah University (M.A.
 Professional Communication) and his bachelor’s degree from Brigham Young University (B.A.
 Political Science, Philosophy Minor).
 Over the course of his graduate school experience, he has taught public speaking, political communication, and political public address.
 In between degrees, Bryan worked in public relations in California, Utah, and Washington, D.C.